-Calle Serrano 75 28006 Madrid

-Telephone: (34) 91 587 2240 Email: askacs@state.gov
+Calle Serrano 75 28006 Madrid Telephone: (34) 91 587 2240

-Note: During your stay in Spain, it is important to discuss problems and concerns with your program director, Professor Buck, first.
+Note: During your stay in Spain, it is important to discuss problems and concerns with your program director, first.
 She will be able to solve most simple problems and can easily refer you to other resources.